littelittle/AirlineDataBase/README.md

 The mysql-connector-python does not support MySQL 8.x's default authentication plugin caching_sha2_password, causing database query failures.
 (Respones may be `{"error":"Authentication plugin 'caching_sha2_password' is not supported"}`)

-You may change the MySQL user's authentication method​​:
+You may change the MySQL user's authentication method:

 ```SQL
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'your_password';